 10. Professional fees

-10.1 A Member in Public Practice providing Taxation Services shall be remunerated for such services by way of professional fees computed in accordance with Section 240 Fees and Other Types of Remuneration of the Code.
+10.1 A Member in Public Practice providing Taxation Services shall be remunerated for such Professional Services by way of professional fees computed in accordance with Section 330 Fees and Other Types of Remuneration of the Code.

 11. Documentation